-Referees must be trained before they can act as referees or assistant referees in any AYSO match.
+Referees must be trained before they can act as Referees or Assistant Referees in any AYSO match.
 Volunteers will have the option of choosing between one of two referee training "tracks" in order to satisfy the training requirement.

 On-Line Training + Field Training - Referees can choose to take an on-line class from AYSOU.org.
 This process requires completing an online course that is estimated to take 3 - 5 hours.
 Following the successful completion of the on-line course, referees must attend one inperson companion course as well.
 There will be several opportunities to attend a companion course.
-This schedule will also be posted on the Region 9 website.
+This schedule is posted on the Region 9 website in the Referee Section